Daleville, Alabama: Geography

-Daleville is located in southwestern Dale County at (31.302496, -85.711083).
+Daleville is located in southwestern Dale County.
 U.S. Highway 84 passes through the southern part of the city, leading east 21 mi to Dothan and west 10 mi to Enterprise.
 Daleville is the northern terminus of Alabama State Route 85, which runs south from the city 23 mi to Geneva.
 This route intersects with US 84 on the south side of town.
 Alabama State Route 134 runs east from Daleville 7 mi toward Newton; westbound 134 joins U.S. 84 to continue on to Enterprise.

 According to the U.S. Census Bureau, Daleville has a total area of 36.5 km2, all land.
 The Choctawhatchee River flows a few miles east of the city.